Tabs

 Connective tabs keep the release area attached to the rest of the wafer during shipping but are thin enough that they can be easily removed by hand upon arrival.

-The geometry of the OUTLINE2 masking level is subtracted from the OUTLINE1 masking level to form the final geometry that defines the trench etch.
+The TAB masking level is subtracted from the OUTLINE2 masking level to form OUTLINE1 masking level: the final perimeter for the trench etch.
 A downloadable GDS tab cell file is available here with all the relevant tab geometries.
+The XZONE masking level ensures no other features are nearby, the TAB masking level defines the connective tabs, and the OUTLINE2 masking level defines the etch on either side of the tab—you will need to add the perimeter of your release area to the OUTLINE2 masking level.

 To align the GDS tab cell, the bulk of the TAB masking level should be positioned outside the release area while the "arm" extends into the release area.